jakemcc/jakemccrary.com/source/_posts/2021-07-20-improve-your-tests-by-picking-better-constants.markdown

 The new constants provide clues about what the test expects.
 You can read and understand the assertions without keeping much state in your head.

-The descriptive constants in the tests give clues to how config resolution should work.

-This increases the legibility of the tests and are useful when a test fails.
+This increases the legibility of the tests and is useful when a test fails.
 Which of the following is clearer?

 ```